-Developing a valid and reliable instrument to measure peer online learning interaction for knowledge construction is crucial for instructors, instructional designers, and researchers, as it enables them to understand peer interaction's impact on learning.
+Developing a valid and reliable instrument to measure peer online learning interaction for knowledge construction is crucial for instructors, instructional designers, and researchers, as it enables them to understand peer interaction impact on learning.
 Therefore, this study was an effort to develop a reliable and valid instrument to measure peer online learning interaction POLI-Q using Rasch Model analysis.
 Accordingly, POLI-Q can be used by the instructors, instructional designers, and researchers to measure peer (student-student) online learning interaction and knowledge construction.
 University instructors and researchers can use POLI-Q to understand how learners perceive the meaning construction patterns that take place during peer online learning interaction as part of the process of their learning and knowledge construction.
-Instructors and instructional designers must design online learning activities and discussion forums based on learners' feedback to meet learners learning behavior and needs.
-Developing learning activities and discussion patterns based on learners' preferred learning behavior and need will highly contribute to the better quality of students learning and performance.
+It is imperative for instructors and instructional designers to design online learning activities and discussion patterns based on learners preferred learning behavior and need will highly contribute to the better quality of students learning and performance.

 POLI-Q can be used by higher education lecturers and researchers to measure learners' course online interaction.
-POLI-Q provides a reliable finding on attitude towards peer online interaction which allows the universities lecturers to facilitate and improve a collaborative learning process through peer online interaction for better learning and understanding.
-The data collected using the POLI-Q survey can guide higher education instructional designers to design collaborative online learning interaction topics and activities that trigger peer discussion and meaning negotiation that facilitates learner's knowledge construction.
+POLI-Q provide a reliable finding on attitude towards peer online interaction which allow the universities lecturers to facilitate and improve a collaborative learning process through peer online interaction for better learning and understanding.
+The data collected using POLI-Q survey can guide higher education instructional designers to design a collaborative online learning interaction topics and activities that trigger peer's discussion and meaning negotiation that facilitate learner's knowledge construction.